pratheepraj/fe-learning-inititative/README.md

 ### Level 1 Objective

-1. Learn the basics.
+1. Learn the basics
-2. Get acquainted with the required technologies.
+2. Get acquainted with the relevant technologies
-3. Able to understand applications such as Designer and Dashboard after getting introduction.
+3. Able to understand applications such as Designer and Dashboard after getting introduction of high level architecture
-4. Get familiar with all relevant Nintex process for working in the front-end repositories.
+4. Get familiar with all relevant Nintex process for working in the front-end repositories
-5. Able to do some basic work with guidance.
+5. Able to do some basic work with guidance

 ### Level 2 Objective

 1. Able to work with minimal guidance
+2. Learn more advanced concepts

 ### Level 3 Objective

 1. Able to work independently
 2. Able to review pull request of other developers
+3. Able to be a mentor and coach other developers with this or similar training programme.

 ## LEARNING PROGRAM